 There are major ontological and epistemological differences between Bourdieu’s sociological approach to institutional knowledge and Balzacq’s securitization theory on the one hand, and the postmodernist concept of hyperreality on the other.
 But at this level of abstraction, there is nothing particularly contradictory about claiming that hyperreality is an ideological ‘illusion’ that results from the ‘overdetermination’ of the human rights field, nor that agents of securitization might engage in hyperreal representational practices as a strategy for establishing a state of exception in their field.

 (4) Objet petit a.
 The final two chapters apply Slavoj Žižek’s critique of ideology, introduced in Chapter Four, to hegemonic representations of North Korea.
 In the language of Jacques Lacan, North Korea is objet petit a of liberal Master-Signifiers: it plays a set of ideological fantasy roles that center on its constitution as a threatening positivization of our lack.
 This edifice suggests that the subtext of the COI and much of the greater discourse that ‘the Kim regime’ is somehow extraordinary-negative or ‘irredeemable’ derives primarily from its position within hegemonic liberal ideology. Žižek’s theoretical edifice usefully stresses the interrelation between material asymmetry, formal knowledge, and fiction.
-It also sheds light on the consistencies and contradictions of North Korea’s formal and informal constitution, the link between American ideology and our perception of North Korea, the inadequacy of empirical critique and deconstruction, the relevance of racial and gendered frames, and the self-fulfilling character of our ideological projections.
-Realist international relations theory is invoked as ‘social constructions’ to contest objet a (that is, the extraordinary-negative frame).
+It also sheds light on the inconsistencies and contradictions of North Korea’s formal and informal constitution, the link between American ideology and our perception of North Korea, the inadequacy of empirical critique and deconstruction, the relevance of racial and gendered frames, and the self-fulfilling character of our ideological projections.
+Tenets of realist international relations theory are invoked as ‘social constructions’ or ‘symbolic fictions’ to contest objet a (that is, the extraordinary-negative frame).

 Again at this level of abstraction, there is nothing fatally contradictory about saying that field-based knowledge over-determined by capital may take on the ideological Imaginary of their participants, nor that agents of (in)security would mobilize ideological investments as a strategy of securitization.
 Hyperreal representational practices are here understood as the saturation of normal assumptions with ideological investments intimately tied to liberal repressions, anxieties and egotisms that are totally unrelated to the referent object (the real DPRK).
 While Žižek and Bourdieu conceptualize the subject very differently, their understanding of knowledge as irreducibly structured by capital and the ideology of its participants is quite consistent.
 In Lacanian language, securitization might be understood as an appeal to suspend the Law or ‘symbolic fictions’ about the Other due to some immanent threat that (at least usually) derives from the Imaginary.